 A 4-year-old who has just experienced their first instance of 'that's not fair' on the playground and is ready to understand that big changes start with small, brave actions.

 Read the page regarding 'Whites Only' signs first.
-Be prepared to explain that these were real laws from the past, ensuring the child knows that Dr. King and many others worked to change them.
+Be prepared to explain that these were real and unjust laws from the past, designed to treat people unfairly based on the color of their skin.
+Explain that Dr. King and many others worked to change these laws and create a more just society.
 A child asking, 'Why can't those two people be friends?' or 'Why are the people in the back of the bus?' after seeing a historical photo or hearing a comment.

 A 2-year-old will focus on the colorful illustrations and the concept of 'being kind.'
 A 5-year-old will begin to grasp the concept of laws, protest, and the historical timeline of the United States.